Shakespeare's plays: Elizabethan Shakespeare

 For Shakespeare, as he began to write, both traditions were alive; they were, moreover, filtered through the recent success of the University Wits on the London stage.
-By the late 16th century, the popularity of morality and academic plays waned as the English Renaissance took hold, and playwrights like Thomas Kyd and Christopher Marlowe revolutionized theatre.
+By the late 16th century, the popularity of morality and academic plays waned as the English Renaissance took hold, and playwrights like Thomas Kyd and Christopher Marlowe revolutionised theatre.
 Their plays blended the old morality drama with classical theory to produce a new secular form.
 The new drama combined the rhetorical complexity of the academic play with the bawdy energy of the moralities.
 However, it was more ambiguous and complex in its meanings, and less concerned with simple allegory.
 Inspired by this new style, Shakespeare continued these artistic strategies, creating plays that not only resonated on an emotional level with audiences but also explored and debated the basic elements of what it means to be human.
 What Marlowe and Kyd did for tragedy, John Lyly and George Peele, among others, did for comedy: they offered models of witty dialogue, romantic action, and exotic, often pastoral location that formed the basis of Shakespeare's comedic mode throughout his career.

 Shakespeare's Elizabethan tragedies (including the history plays with tragic designs, such as Richard II) demonstrate his relative independence from classical models.
 He takes from Aristotle and Horace the notion of decorum; with few exceptions, he focuses on high-born characters and national affairs as the subject of tragedy.
 In most other respects, though, the early tragedies are far closer to the spirit and style of moralities.
 They are episodic, packed with character and incident; they are loosely unified by a theme or character.
 In this respect, they reflect clearly the influence of Marlowe, particularly of Tamburlaine.
 Even in his early work, however, Shakespeare generally shows more restraint than Marlowe; he resorts to grandiloquent rhetoric less frequently, and his attitude towards his heroes is more nuanced, and sometimes more sceptical, than Marlowe's.
 By the turn of the century, the bombast of Titus Andronicus had vanished, replaced by the subtlety of Hamlet.

 In comedy, Shakespeare strayed even further from classical models.
-The Comedy of Errors, an adaptation of Menaechmi, follows the model of new comedy closely.
+The Comedy of Errors, an adaptation of Plautus's Menaechmi, follows the model of new comedy closely.
 Shakespeare's other Elizabethan comedies are more romantic.
 Like Lyly, he often makes romantic intrigue (a secondary feature in Latin new comedy) the main plot element; even this romantic plot is sometimes given less attention than witty dialogue, deceit, and jests.
 The "reform of manners", which Horace considered the main function of comedy, survives in such episodes as the gulling of Malvolio.